 Science - Professor David Stevens

-Appointed by the Dean of Faculty each Associate Dean (LTQ) acts as chair of their Faculty Learning Teaching and Quality Committee and also sits on the Learning and Teaching Committee and Faculty Executive.
+Each Associate Dean (LTQ) acts as chair of their Faculty Learning Teaching and Quality Committee and also sits on the Learning and Teaching Committee and Faculty Executive.
 Their role is to develop and enhance learning and teaching within the Faculty ensuring dissemination within the Faculty of recommendations on good practice and changes to policies and practices made by committees and to take any issues arising to committees for discussion.
-A full role description can be found here.

 School Directors of Learning and Teaching